-Since moving here from London in 2011, I have seen many different nationalities, but have been disappointed by the lack of mixing between them.
+Since moving to Qatar from London in 2011, I have seen many different nationalities, but have been disappointed by the lack of mixing between them.
 Arabs mingle with other Arabs; Asians mingle with other Asians; Europeans mingle with other Europeans and so on.

-This is a stark contrast to what I was used to in London.
-Thus, the aim of my project is to make people re-evaluate their perception of the other people living here and to encourage the different nationalities to meet and to get to know one another.
+This is a stark contrast to what I was used to in London; thus, the project Faces of Qatar was born.
+The aim of my project is to make people re-evaluate their perceptions of the other people living here and to encourage the different nationalities to meet and to get to know one another.

-We've now covered 79 countries for Faces of Qatar!
+We have covered 100 countries for Faces of Qatar!

-Africa :: Cameroon, Egypt, Ghana, Kenya, Libya, Morocco, Nigeria, South Africa, Sudan, the Republic of South Sudan.
+Africa :: Algeria, Cameroon, Egypt, Eritrea, Ethiopia, Ghana, Kenya, Libya, Mauritania, Morocco, Nigeria, Seychelles, Somalia, South Africa, Sudan, The Republic of South Sudan, Togo, Uganda, Zimbabwe.

-Asia :: China, India, Indonesia, Iran, Iraq, Jordan, Kuwait, Lebanon, Malaysia, Nepal, Pakistan, Palestine, Philippines, Qatar, Saudi Arabia, Singapore, Sri Lanka, Syria, Thailand, Turkey, Uzbekistan, Vietnam, Yemen.
+Asia :: Azerbaijan, Bahrain, Bangladesh, China, India, Indonesia, Iran, Iraq, Jordan, Kazakhstan, Kuwait, Kyrgyzstan, Lebanon, Malaysia, Nepal, Oman, Pakistan, Palestine, Philippines, Qatar, Saudi Arabia, Singapore, South Korea, Sri Lanka, Syria, Thailand, Uzbekistan, Vietnam, Yemen.

-Europe :: Austria, Belgium, Bosnia & Herzegovina, Bulgaria, Czech Republic, Denmark, Faroe Islands, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Macedonia, Malta, Moldova, Montenegro, Netherlands, Poland, Portugal, Romania, Russia, Serbia, Spain, Switzerland, Turkey, Ukraine, United Kingdom.
+Europe :: Albania, Armenia, Austria, Belarus, Belgium, Bosnia & Herzegovina, Bulgaria, Croatia, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Macedonia, Malta, Moldova, Montenegro, Netherlands, Poland, Portugal, Romania, Russia, Serbia, Spain, Sweden, Switzerland, Turkey, Ukraine, United Kingdom.

-South America :: Argentina, Bolivia, Brazil, Colombia, Ecuador, Guatemala, Paraguay, Peru, Venezuela.
+South America :: Argentina, Bolivia, Brazil, Colombia, Ecuador, Peru, Uruguay, Venezuela.